objective is to research, collect and compile a record, in electronic format,

 we will probably continue for many more years yet.
 We have accepted the fact that the collections will never be complete

-As of January 1st, 2011 we have compiled a list of 611 people who served on the system.
+As of October 1st, 2013 we have compiled a list of 610 people who served on the system.
 This includes those who were properly members of the NWT&Y Radio System, having been posted to NWT&YRS establishment, and also civilian operators who served alongside the RC Sigs operators, as well as RCCS linesmen, technicians and administrative officers who were posted there on temporary duty from time to time.
-Of this total we have some information and/or photographs on 254, and on the remaining 357 we have nothing but the names on the nominal roll.
+Of this total we have some information and/or photographs on 254.
+Of the remaining 356 we have nothing but the names on the nominal roll.
+We acknowledge that there may still be some names which have not yet come to our attention.

 the Military Communications and Electronics Museum at the Canadian Forces